SigmaNetWeb/python-client/README.md

    - HTML and CSS rendering may be incomplete or buggy.
    - Limited support for complex web pages.
+   - You may need to resize browser window!
-   - Registrar and root domain server sometimes down
+   - Registrar and root domain server sometimes down.
    - Timeout handling might not always work as expected.

 ## Contributing